SergeiOssokine/droughwatch_capstone/docs/user_guide/user_guide.md

 make setup_env
 ```

+You will need at least 14 GB of RAM and 40 GB of space.

 Note that since we will be training CNNs, it is highly desirable to run on a machine with CUDA-capable GPU, or the training might take a very long time.
 For reference, the baseline model took about 5 minutes to train on an NVidia GTX 1060 6GB.
-Note that you will also need at least 14 GB of RAM.

 ### Building the documentation (optional)